Posts

 Image

-British director Ian Powell’s atmospheric and provocative gay art-house shocker Seeing Heaven unfolds as an increasingly nightmarish mystery filtered through the candy-coloured aesthetics of classic Italian horror movies by the likes of Bava, Argento and Freda.
-The film revolves around young escort Paul (Alexander Bracq), who embarks on a dark and dangerous odyssey through the lurid netherworld of male prostitution and the porn movie industry, desperately searching for his long lost twin brother.
-All the while he experiences bizarre nightmares and orgasmic visions – shared by his clients when they have sex with him – of his twin and a mysterious masked stranger who holds a morbid interest in him… Weaving together a striking mystery and a startling rumination on the dangers of unprotected sex within the porn industry, with concepts such as mortality, identity, beauty, tragedy, morality and society’s obsession with ‘the visual’, Powell has concocted a heady brew of sensual chills and
+British director Ian Powell’s provocative Queer art-house shocker, Seeing Heaven, unfolds as an increasingly nightmarish mystery filtered through the candy-coloured aesthetics of classic Italian horror movies.
+The film revolves around young gay escort Paul (Alexander Bracq), who embarks on a dark and dangerous odyssey through the underworld of male prostitution and the adult movie industry, desperately searching for his long lost twin brother.
+All the while he experiences bizarre nightmares and orgasmic visions – shared by his clients when they have sex with him – of his brother, and a mysterious masked stranger.
+Weaving together a striking central mystery, issues facing the gay community, bold visuals, and ideas concerning identity and fate, Powell has concocted a heady brew of sensual chills and provocative ideas.
+Powell began his filmmaking career directing adult movies and Seeing Heaven is not only his feature debut, it marks his transition into horror.
+It demonstrates his f

 Urban Legend